Nike And Adidas Warn Trump’s Trade War With China Will Hurt Consumers

 — Reuters Top News (@Reuters) May 22, 2019

-However, President Trump’s stance on the issue is a rather strict one.
+Nonetheless, President Trump’s stance on the issue is a rather strict one.
 Taking to Twitter earlier this month, he told companies that they should simply move their businesses to the United States if they wished to avoid the higher tariffs.

 “China buys MUCH less from us than we buy from them, by almost 500 Billion Dollars, so we are in a fantastic position.
 Make your product at home in the USA and there is no Tariff.
 You can also buy from a non-Tariffed country instead of China,” he suggested.